build-trust/ockam/README.md

 <hr>

-We believe that Security, Privacy and Trust are application layer concerns and IoT developers should have easy to use tools to granularly control these aspects of their applications.
+We believe that Security, Privacy and Trust are application layer concerns and IoT developers should have simple tools to granularly control these aspects of their applications.

 Cryptographic protocols can be a powerful tool to solve many complex, real world